yttriumz/notes-foam/notes-OS/Linux/Xorg.md

    It is also automatically applied every time the user logs in.

-   Note that this will altogether disable the middle click function (except in KVM guest machines), which might cause problems in applications where the middle click is used, e.g., *Cyberpunk 2077*.
+   Note that this might cause problems in applications where the middle click is necessary, e.g., *Cyberpunk 2077*.

 2. You can restore it by writing the following to `~/.Xmodmap-restore-middle-click` and apply via `xmodmap ~/Xmodmap-restore-middle-click`: